Stockton and Darlington Railway: Early operations

 The line was initially used to carry coal to Darlington and Stockton, carrying 10,000 tons (Note: An imperial or long ton is the same as 1 long ton metric tonnes and 1 long ton short tons, the US customary unit.) in the first three months and earning nearly £2,000.
 In Stockton, the price of coal dropped from 18 to 12 shillings, and by the beginning of 1827 was 8 shillings 6 pence (8s 6d).
-At first, the drivers had been paid a daily wage, but after February 1826 they were paid d per ton per mile; from this they had to pay assistants and fireman and to buy coal for the locomotive.
-The 1821 act of Parliament had received opposition from the owners of collieries on the River Wear who supplied London and feared competition, and it had been necessary to restrict the rate for transporting coal destined for ships to d per ton per mile, which had been assumed would make the business uneconomic.
+At first, the locomotive drivers had been paid a daily wage, but after February 1826 they were paid d per ton per mile; from this they had to pay assistants and a fireman, and to buy coal for the locomotive.
+The Stockton and Darlington Railway Act 1821 had received opposition from the owners of collieries on the River Wear who supplied London and feared competition, and it had been necessary to restrict the rate for transporting coal destined for ships to d per ton per mile, which had been assumed would make the business uneconomic.
 There was interest from London for 100,000 tons a year, so the company began investigations in September 1825.
 In January 1826, the first staith (Note: A staith is an elevated platform used to transfer minerals such as coal from railway waggons onto ships.) opened at Stockton, designed so waggons over a ship's hold could discharge coal from the bottom.
 About 18,500 tons of coal was transported to ships in the year ending June 1827, and this increased to over 52,000 tons the following year, 44.5% of the total carried.